calroc/Thun/joy/vui/README.txt

 system events.
 It tends to fill up quickly so there's a reset_log command that clears it out.

-Viewers have "grow" and "close" in ther menu bars.
+Viewers have "grow" and "close" in their menu bars.
 These are buttons.
 When you right-click on grow a viewer a copy is created that covers that viewer's entire track.
 If you grow a viewer that already takes up its whole track then a copy is created that takes up an additional track, up